Why Should I Care About Water Trends?

 Aquatic Bird Trends

-Overall, the adult loon population at Kezar Lake has been constant with some annual changes in the last 30 years (Fig. 1).
-The chick population shows a statistically-significant, but slight decline (based on Mann Kendall Trend Test) over the observation period.
-This could bean artificial decline because the chicks were not visible during the count period or an actual decline because chicks are being killed by eagles.
-Over 29 years of observations show an increase in eagle nesting population at Kezar Lake.
-Several eagle attacks on chicks have been observed over the last few years; most attacks were unsuccessful, but at least two did capture a chick.
+Overall, the adult loon population at Kezar Lake has been constant with some annual changes in the last 35 years (Fig. 1).
+The chick population shows a statistically-significant but slight decline (based on Mann Kendall Trend Test) over the observation period.

 Fig. 1.Annual loon counts for adult and chick populations observed at Kezar Lake.

 The ponds have a much sparser data set:

-- Based on 18 non-consecutive years of observations, Heald Pond hosts an annual adult population varying from zero to three.
-The first and only chick was documented in 2015
+- Based on 19 non-consecutive years of observations, Heald Pond hosts an annual adult population varying from zero to three.
+The first and only chick was documented in 2015.
+One nesting pair was documented on Heald Pond in 2018, but the chicks did not survive to fledge.

-- Based on 29 years of non-consecutive observations, Cushman Pond hosts an annual adult population varying from zero to three.
+- Based on 30 years of non-consecutive observations, Cushman Pond hosts an annual adult population varying from zero to three.
 The first and only two chicks were documented in 2011.
+One nesting pair was documented on Cushman Pond in 2018, but the nest failed.

-- Based on 10 non-consecutive years of observations, Trout Pond hosts an annual adult population varying from zero to two.
+- Based on 11 non-consecutive years of observations, Trout Pond hosts an annual adult population varying from zero to two.
 The first and only two chicks were documented in 2017.
+One nesting pair was documented on Trout Pond in 2018, but the nest failed.

 Estimation of loon population in southern Maine conducted by the Maine Audubon show an increase in loon population despite climate change impacts.
 The study suggests that as long as lakes are clear, the food supply is abundant, and any adverse human impacts are avoided, the loon population will remain stable and/or increase.